West Highland White Terrier Lifespan

 The West Highland White Terrier has an average lifespan of 13-15 yrs.
 Smaller breeds generally live longer, and well-cared-for West Highland White Terriers often exceed average lifespan expectations.

-With a typical weight of 13-22 lbs and lifespan of 13-15 yrs, the West Highland White Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 13-22 lbs and lifespan of 13-15 yrs, the West Highland White Terrier benefits from care tailored to its physical and behavioral profile.
 Whether you are researching the West Highland White Terrier for the first time or deepening your knowledge as a current owner, the breed's terrier lineage is the foundation for understanding their needs.

 Health Predisposition Summary: West Highland White Terriers show higher-than-average incidence of skin allergies, luxating patella, liver disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.